-For most of the 19th century, the mill was owned by the Grand Junction Canal Company, and the business expanded with the chemical production of paper from wood pulp to supply the newspaper industry.
+For most of the 19th century, the Frogmore was owned by the Grand Junction Canal Company, and the business expanded with the chemical production of paper from wood pulp to supply the newspaper industry.
 In 1890, the mill was taken over by the British Paper Company.
-John Dickinson was especially known for the Basildon Bond brand of stationery.

 Several people buried at Rectory Lane Cemetery had connections with the mills at Apsley.
 Of particular importance was William Longman, head of the Longman publishing family firm, who lived at Ashlyns Hall.
 There had been long-standing relations between the Longman and Dickinson families.
 In 1809 William’s uncle, George Longman, became a partner in John Dickinson’s paper business.
-John Dickinson was a great inventor-pioneer-entrepreneur but he needed the contacts and financial backing of the Longman family to make a commercial success of the world’s first paper machines.
+John Dickinson was a great inventor-pioneer-entrepreneur but he needed the contacts and financial backing of the Longman family to make a commercial success of his design of a cylinder mould for one of the world’s first paper machines.
 When George died in 1822 he bequeathed his share in the partnership to his nephew, Charles Longman, who was brother to William (and who in 1856 built and lived in Shendish Manor).

 In addition to professional connections, there were several Longman-Dickinson marriages.
 In 1843 William Longman married Emma Pratt Barlow, who was the sister of the son-in-law of John Dickinson.
 William and Emma had nine children: three boys and six girls.
 One of William and Emma’s sons, Charles James, married Harriet Evans, one of John Dickinson’s granddaughters, and William’s nephew, Thomas Norton Longman V married another of Dickinson’s granddaughters, Florence Ann Pratt Barlow.

-The ownership connection ended around 1895 when the paper company went public but the family connections continued and so did trade: the Dickinson mills remained a major supplier to Longman’s until 1980 when their Croxley Mill closed.
+The ownership connection ended in 1886 when the paper company went public but the family connections continued and so did trade: the Dickinson mills remained a major supplier to Longman’s until 1980 when their Croxley Mill closed.